Saturday, June 21, 2025

 What is prayer?

 Hello everyone.
 Do you know what prayer really is?
 Prayer is simply talking to God.
-Just like you talk to your mom, dad, or best friend, God wants you to talk to Him too.
-And the best part?
-He's always listening.
+Just like you talk to your mom, dad, guardian or best friend, God wants you to talk to Him too.
+The best part is that God always listens.

 Why do we pray?

 We pray because we love God and want to be close to Him.
-Just as talking with someone brings you closer, prayer brings your heart closer to God's heart.
+Just as talking with someone brings you closer, prayer brings your heart closer to God.

 Did you know the saints became holy by praying every day?